gilbert/temp/README.md

 ### dom `{ dom: () => {} }`

 The `dom` key is a render callback.
-It's a creation lifcycle hook which will fire in the post-rendering cycle of a sin view.
+It's a creation lifecycle hook which will fire in the post-rendering cycle of a sin view.
 You will attach third-party tools using this callback method, as it fires once the virtual node has been mounted, rendered and is ready.

 ```js
 s`div`({